The Rhythm is Going to Get You

 People will tell you college graduation's the start of life’s big adventure, but that’s not how the world works anymore.

 I couldn’t find a job.
-Not a real one.
-I couldn’t afford a house.
+I couldn’t afford my own place.
 Rent was nuts.
 And it seemed like things just weren’t going my way.
-So I did what so many did in those days: I bought myself a cheap-ass van and converted it into a home.
+So I did what so many of my peers did.
+I bought myself a cheap-ass van and converted it into a home.
 It took all my savings and three months in my parents’ driveway, but I got it done.
 Pretty proud of myself, too.

 Ninety days.
 Nearly lost a finger — twice.
 Lots of rough edges, but all covered in paint.
 I named her Mrs. Driscoll, because she always demanded to be treated like a lady.
+Like a seventh grade teacher, she had to be patient, and put up with a lot of crap.
 So much kitty litter and spilled oil that my father basically chased me off the drive near the end.

-For fifteen dollars, one hours pay from a gig, you can get a year pass from the Arizona State Trust Land and Bureau of Land Management.
+For fifteen dollars, one hour pay from a programming gig, you can get a year pass from the Arizona State Trust Land and Bureau of Land Management.
 Anywhere outside Phoenix, where the city isn’t rushing out to build new retirement communities, you’ll find camping.

 It must take forever to get those twenty minutes of footage the algorithms eat up.
-I'd spend weeks out there in the van, picking up gigs to pay for the StarLink and groceries, only to run into some dusty loner with a big beard giving me dirty looks.
+I'd spend weeks out there in the van, picking up gigs to pay for the Starlink and groceries, and only run into some dusty loner with a big beard giving me dirty looks.

-Sure, on occasion, there was that world you're introduced to — the kite guy was first.
+Sure, on occasion, there was that world you’re introduced to — the kite guy was first.
 It was easy to spot him in the valley with the two lines tethered to the ladder on his back door, reaching up into the blue yonder.
-One was a Chinese dragon kite, red and yellow riding the updrafts, tail whipping in the winds, watching over all.
-The other, twice the length at least, a neon green millipede crawling across the sky at the whims of directional winds which sent it running back and forth in a playful race.
-Moiz — he introduced himself later — would sit on the roof of his van to pass the days.
-His videos I found online talked about the history and importance of kites, how to build them, and the discovery of mixed materials and chemicals that let them linger aloft a little longer.
-Halfway through the week, he had to pack up and fly.
-His 14-day limit on camping at this spot expired; he was moving on to the next stop on his map to follow his bliss.
+One was a Chinese dragon kite, red and yellow, riding the updrafts, tail whipping in the wind, watching over all.
+The other, twice the length at least, was a neon green millipede crawling across the sky at the whims of directional winds that sent it running back and forth in a playful race.
+Moiz — he introduced himself to me after two hours of watching him — would sit on the roof of his box truck to pass the days.
+He didn’t talk much, so I watched the videos he made online that covered the history and importance of kites, how to build them, and the discovery of mixed materials and chemicals that let them linger aloft a little longer.
+He would talk about kites and winds.
+The burning bliss of the string first catching the right draft where they would fly for hours.
+Halfway through the week, he said his goodbyes to pack up and fly.
+His 14-day limit on camping at this spot had expired; he was moving on to the next stop on his map to follow his bliss.

-"What, are you deaf or something?"
-I finally understood.
-"Didn't hear the alarm?
-Didn't believe the warning message?"
+“What, are you deaf or something?”
+I finally understood him.
+“Didn't hear the alarm?
+Didn't believe the warning message?”

 “No,” I replied, and handed him my card.